Georgia Southern Advantage

 We are proud of our great university and are grateful for all it has given us.

 We soar, facing the challenges of each new day with hope and determination.
 Our legacy will be a better world for those who follow in the path of our flight.

 This is Georgia Southern University, and we are the Eagle Nation.

-For more information on the Georgia Southern University College of Graduate Studies, see the Graduate Studies Fact Book.
+For more information on the Georgia Southern University College of Graduate Studies, visit the College of Graduate Studies website.